 MEET OUR FOUNDERS

 In the aftermath of the 2015 riots, a Baltimore-based solar developer, a Real Estate Executive, and an iconic NFL star found themselves on the phone together talking about how to re-inject hope and pride in their community.
 From their deeply rooted faith, the three shared a vision of strengthening communities from the inside and the pride that comes when one builds his future with his own hands.
 Over the next year, Rob Wallace, Cherie Brooks and Ray Lewis laid the foundation with three unique and impactful entities.
 With the vision of Cherie Brooks, they forged Power52 Foundation, a 501(c)3 non-profit foundation dedicated to training and employing at-risk individuals in the Clean Energy Industry.
 Their timing is fortuitous.
-Efforts to modernize the nation’s aging power grid emphasizes a new distributed architecture.
-After a century of centralization, local power started to improve resilience, security, efficiency, and sustainability.
-This transformation not only creates broad business opportunities for Power52 Energy Solutions, but also a demand for advanced energy community workforce development.
-Underlying both efforts is the fundamental belief that our calling is to empower communities to build their own hope-filled future.
+The underlying effort is the fundamental belief that our calling is to empower communities to build their own hope-filled future.

 “Our mission is not about Power, it's about Empowerment”